hubmapconsortium/gateway/README.md

 * localhost - all the services will be deployed with docker containers including sample Neo4j and sample MySQL are running on the same localhost listing on different ports, without globus data
 * dev - all services except ingest-api will be running on AWS EC2 with SSL certificates, Neo4j and MySQL are dev versions on AWS, and ingest-api(and another nginx) will be running on PSC with domain and globus data
-* test - similar to dev but for production-like settings with Neo4j and MySQL test versions of database
+* test - similar to dev with a focus on testing and connects to Neo4j and MySQL test versions of database
+* stage - as similar to the production environment as it can be.
 * prod - similar to test but for production settings with production versions of Neo4j and MySQL

 ## Project structure